ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

 ```

 ### Java Primitives
-`int`, `boolean` and `double` are arguable the most useful primitive types in Java, and the default type of `true`/`false`, whole numbers, and decimal numbers.
+`int` and `double` are the default types of whole and decimal numbers in Java.
 But they are not the only primitives.
 Here is the list of primitive types in Java, and how to represent them:

 ```java
 // Whole numbers